pixelmund/svemix/docs/src/routes/docs/getting-started/data-writes.svelte.md

 					content
 				},
 				errors: {
-					title: 'Title must be greater than 1'
+					title: 'A post title is required'
 				}
 			};
 		}